-Framework: Opportunities and Expectations"; and Mr Abu Salah Md Yousuf, Research Director, BIISS, presented on "Strengthening Bangladesh-US Cooperation for Dignified Repatriation of the Rohingyas".
-Senior Director Eileen Laubacher delivered her speech on US-Bangladesh Cooperation and Collaboration in the Indo-Pacific Region.
+BIISS, presented on Indo-Pacific Economic Framework: Opportunities and Expectations, and, Mr Abu Salah Md Yousuf, Research Director, BIISS, presented on Strengthening Bangladesh-US Cooperation for Dignified Repatriation of the FMDNs.
+Senior Director Ms Eileen Laubacher, Senior Director for South Asia, the US National Security Council (NSC), delivered her speech on US-Bangladesh Cooperation and Collaboration in the Indo-Pacific Region.
 The presentations were followed by an open discussion.
 Later, Ms Helen LaFave, Deputy Chief of Mission, US Embassy in Dhaka, delivered her remarks.
-Colonel M A Saadi, afwc, psc, Research Director of BIISS, moderated the session.
-Finally, the roundtable ended with concluding remarks from the DG, BIISS.
+Colonel M A Saadi, afdc, psc, Research Director of BIISS, moderated the session.
+Finally, the roundtable ended with valuable concluding remarks from the DG, BIISS.